freon4dsl/Freon-documentation/docu-content/010_Documentation/030_Defining_an_Editor/010_Projections/+page.md

 <Note>
 <svelte:fragment slot="content">
-Note that you only need to include one table projection for both column and row based tables.
+Note that you only need to include one table projection for the elements for both column and row based tables.
 Freon will swap the entries when needed.
 </svelte:fragment>
 </Note>

-For example, to project the `parts` property of concept `BaseProduct` as a row based table, you can use the following code.
+To project the `parts` property of concept `BaseProduct` as a row based table, you can use the following code.

 ```proto